 Hi, I'm Francis Nguyen

-I'm a Computer Science PhD student at the University of British Columbia where I am advised by Professor Tamara Munzner.
+I'm a Computer Science PhD Candidate at the University of British Columbia where I am advised by Professor Tamara Munzner.

 Papers